 - 1/2 cup vinegar (white, OR red wine vinegar)

 - 1/8 to 1/2 tsp. cayenne pepper (to taste)

-- Bring to a boil, then reduce heat to medium or until you get a nice strong simmer.
-Simmer 12-15 minutes, uncovered, or until sauce reduces by one-third.
+Bring to a boil, then reduce heat to medium or until you get a nice strong simmer.
+Simmer 12 to 15 minutes, uncovered, or until sauce reduces by one-third.
 Remove from heat and set aside.

-- Place a large frying pan or wok over medium-high heat.
+Place a large frying pan or wok over medium-high heat.
 Drizzle in the oil and add garlic and onion.
 Stir-fry 30 seconds, then add the vegetables.
-Stir-fry 2-3 minutes, adding 1-2 Tbsp. of the sweet & sour sauce as you fry, just enough to keep ingredients sizzling.
+Stir-fry 2 to 3 minutes, adding 1 to 2 tbsp. of the sweet & sour sauce as you fry, just enough to keep ingredients sizzling.

 Add the shrimp plus soy sauce and continue stir-frying until shrimp turn pink on the outside (1 minute).